|

 JUSTIFICATION definition: 1. a good reason or explanation for something: 2. a good reason or explanation for something: .
 Learn more.

-justification noun - Definition, pictures, pronunciation and usage ...
+justification noun - Definition, pictures, pronunciation and ...

 justification (somewhat formal) a good reason why something exists or is done: I can see no possible justification for any further tax increases.
 Justification is used to talk about finding or understanding reasons for actions, or trying to explain why it is a good idea to do something.